Introduction to Spiritual Laws

 We refer to the governing forces in the physical and spiritual realms as “laws” because they have three important characteristics.
 First, they are immutable; they never change.
 Our understanding and explanation of these laws may change with time, but the laws themselves do not change.
 Second, laws are inviolable; they cannot be violated.
 One law may supersede another under certain conditions — the law of aerodynamic lift overcomes the law of gravity under certain conditions, allowing an airplane to fly, for example — but if we try to violate a law, we may experience serious harmful results.
 Third, because laws are inviolable, they’re also universal; that is, they apply equally to everyone in every situation.

-In Jeremiah 33:25 (NIV), the Lord referred to “the fixed laws of heaven and earth” he established and “the laws of the heavens” in Job 38:33.
+In Jeremiah 33:25 (NIV), the Lord said he “established the laws of heaven and earth.”
 The laws we’ll examine in this series reflect his nature and are his declaration of how his kingdom works.
-They bring consistency and peace, not disorder (Mal.
-3:6; 1 Cor.
+They bring consistency and peace, not disorder (1 Cor.
 14:33).
 Every one of these laws is an expression of his love for his creation.

 The purpose of this series of articles is to describe some of the spiritual laws that govern our lives.
 We’ll turn to the Bible, which we accept as the ultimate reference on the spiritual realm, to identify the laws and learn how they govern our lives.